 - leading the people who work in these areas.

-The Dual Diploma of Business Administration/Leadership and Management is offered through Coursework, Recognition of Prior Learning (RPL) and Recognition of Current Competency (RCC).
+The ual BSB50415 Diploma of Business Administration/BSB51915 Leadership and Management is offered through Coursework Assessment and Recognition of Prior Learning (RPL).
 Most students find that a blended pathway of these options works best for them.

 Experience tells us that students seeking these qualifications possess a broad range of relevant experience and qualifications.
 Because no two people are the same, making you jump through the same hoops as everyone else just doesn’t make sense.

 That’s why our process often begins with a conversation.

 Full Course: We allow 12 months for our standard programs, although experience tells us that experienced professionals usually take 3-6 months to complete a program of blended RPL/Coursework Assessment.